Next-Generation-Devs/ngrh/src/hooks/use-media-query/README.md

-# The use-random hook 🚀
+# The use-media-query hook 🚀

 a hook to help sensoring the screen's width if it's matching the opitons or not.